Mode of study:

 • Foundation Degree in Public Health and Social care degree at the Croydon’s University Centre

 • BSc in Adult Nursing (Roehampton University) – Croydon University Centre and the University of Roehampton have announced their partnership to deliver a new BSc in Adult Nursing course for 2021, with applications now open.

 The core subjects for Access to Higher Education Diploma – Midwifery are study skills, human biology, nursing studies and psychology.
 Tutorial support is also embedded into the programme.

 The Access to Midwifery course is delivered over two days.

 Class tutors will use a variety of assessment methods: formal reports, presentations, written assessments, in-class and practice assessments under controlled conditions, exams, case studies and reflective statements.

 All applicants will be required to take an English and Mathematics paper-based assessment, regardless of previous qualifications.

-• Candidates are required to have GCSE English Language grade C/4 and GCSE maths at a minimum grade D/3 OR Functional Skills English at Level 2 and Maths at Level 1 or equivalent overseas academic qualifications to be accepted on this course.
+- Candidates are required to have GCSE English Language grade C/4 OR Functional Skills English at Level 2 OR equivalent.
+Overseas academic qualifications can be accepted on this course.

-o You will need to sit an assessment and depending on your results, you could study at least one Level 2 Functional Skills course alongside Access.
+- You will need to sit an assessment and depending on your results, you could study at least one GCSE alongside the Access course.
 This option is intensive, so you’ll need to be committed to studying the extra hours.